IrAristote/Genie-Informatique/README.md

 # Genie-Informatique
-This students repos for learni,g Github basics
+This students repos for learning Github basics